Mount Price (British Columbia): Geography

 The Pacific Ranges Ecoregion is subdivided into seven ecosections, the Eastern Pacific Ranges Ecosection being the main ecosection at Mount Price.
 This ecosection is characterized by a rugged landscape of mountains that increase in elevation from south to north; the northern summits contain large icefields.
 A transitional climate between coastal maritime and interior continental climates dominates the Eastern Pacific Ranges Ecosection.
 It is characterized by little precipitation and mild temperatures due to Pacific air often passing over this area.
 During winter, cold Arctic air invades from the Central Interior, resulting in extreme cloud cover and snow.
 A number of other volcanoes are situated within the Eastern Pacific Ranges Ecosection.
-This includes Mount Meager, which lies near the headwaters of the Lillooet River, and Mount Garibaldi and Mount Cayley, which lie in the Squamish River watershed.
+This includes Mount Meager, which lies near the headwaters of the Lillooet River, and Mounts Garibaldi and Cayley, which lie in the Squamish River watershed.

 Several rivers flow through the Eastern Pacific Ranges Ecosection, including the Fraser and Coquihalla rivers on its eastern side, the Cheakamus, Squamish and Elaho rivers on its western side and the Lillooet River in the middle.
-Coastal western hemlock forests dominate nearly all the valleys and lower slopes of this ecosection, the upper slopes containing subalpine mountain hemlock forests and, to a lesser extent, Engelmann spruce and subalpine fir forests.
-Alpine vegetation lies just above the subalpine forests, which is normally overlain by barren rock.
+Coastal western hemlock forests dominate nearly all the valleys and lower slopes of this ecosection; the upper slopes contain mountain hemlock forests and, to a lesser extent, Engelmann spruce and subalpine fir forests.
+Alpine vegetation lies just above the subalpine forests, normally overlain by barren rock.
 Wildlife such as grey jays, chipmunks, squirrels, flickers, deer, mountain goats, wolverines, cougars and grizzly and black bears are locally present.
 The communities of Whistler, Pemberton, Mount Currie, Hope and Yale are situated within the Eastern Pacific Ranges Ecosection, all of which are connected to the Lower Mainland by a network of highways.